janm31415/meshscript/README.md

     	the id.
 This is the dlib shape predictor (http://dlib.net).
     	The 68 points facial landmarks predictor data can be downloaded from https://github.com/davisking/dlib-models

     NAME
+    	load-image
+    DESCRIPTION
+    	(load-image "image.png") loads the PNG file as image and returns an id.
+Other well known image formats can also be loaded.

+    NAME
     	make-mesh